PrestaShop/prestashop.github.io/news/_posts/releases/2016-04-25-here-comes-prestashop-1-7-alpha-4.md

 ### Back office

 * Some images are broken for now, some buttons and tab could behave in a weird way, and you might stumble on other weird artefacts.
 We know about this, and they will all be fixed in time.
-* We’re still working on the responsiveness of the back-office, and 13” inches screens could particularly be affected.
+* We’re still working on the responsiveness of the back-office, and 13” screens could particularly be affected.

 ### Modules page